tilledminds/OPNsense-Dashboard-2025/README.md

 ### Telegraf
 [Telegraf Config](config/additional_config.conf)

+You must manually install Telegraf on OPNsense, as OPNsense does not currently support custom telegraf configuration.
+To do so, SSH into your OPNsense router and type in

+`sudo pkg install telegraf`

-In the [/config](config/additional_config.conf) directory you will find all of the additional telegraf config.
-In pfSense, under Services -> Telegraf, at the bottom of the page with the teeny tiny text box is where you paste in the included config.
+In the [/config](config/additional_config.conf) directory you will find all of the telegraf config.

-I also included the config for Unbound DNS and it's commented out.
-I'm not currently using it, but it's fully functional, just uncomment if you want to use it.
+You will need to place this config in /usr/local/etc/telegraf.conf in /usr/local/etc/

 ### Plugins
 [Plugins](plugins)

 **Plugins get copied to your OPNsense system**

-I put all my plugins in /usr/local/bin and set them to 555
+Place the plugins in /usr/local/bin and set them to 555

 ## Troubleshooting